Estimated reading time: 5 minutes

 - Pour the warmed milk into the bowl, stirring well.

-- Return the mixture to the pan and cook it over a low heat, stirring constantly until it thickens and just begins to boil
+- Return the mixture to the pan and cook it over low heat, stirring constantly until it thickens and begins to boil.

 - Remove the pan from the heat

 - Cut the butter into small pieces and add to the custard mixture, stirring until completely melted and blended.

 - Leave custard in the fridge until it is freezing

 - Stir it into the cold custard with your currants, raisins, cherries (whole or chopped) and finely chopped almonds.

 - Finally, add the cinnamon, ensuring the mixture is well stirred together.